sbastley/gettingcleaningdataproject/README.md

 Merges the training and the test sets to create one data set.

 Extracts only the measurements on the mean and standard deviation for each measurement.
-Mean frequenciy variables are included.
+Mean frequency variables are included.

 Uses descriptive activity names to name the activities in the data set.